Last Updated on

 Now that we have accepted responsibility for the loss, analyzed the facts, and identified areas that could be improved, we can now use that information to create a game plan for success.

-While you might be tempted to skip this step and tell yourself that you’ll work on everything in training, the more specific you are with your game plan the better prepared you’ll be to improve.
+While you might be tempted to skip this step and tell yourself that you’ll work on everything in training, the more specific you are with your game plan, the better prepared you’ll be to improve ie11 offline.
 If you lost a close fight because you were unable to block body kicks, then you know that your kick defense is an area that you need to work on.

 If you got knocked out by punches, then you need to develop a game plan to improve your Boxing.
 Boxing sparring is a good way to get more comfortable dealing with a good puncher.
 If you don’t have any good Boxers at your current gym, look for local Boxing gyms and put in some work on your hands.

 The goal here is to create a plan to improve upon each major area of your game that you identified in the previous step.
-By creating a game plan for success, you will be better prepared to face your next opponent.
+By setting up a game plan for success, you will be better prepared to face your next opponent.

 Get Your Coach to Help You